 Before you start, let’s get everything you need in one place.
 This will make the process go much more smoothly.
 You’ll need your new 3/4 inch gasket, a tube of high-temperature gasket cement, a putty knife or flathead screwdriver, a wire brush, work gloves, and safety glasses.
 It’s also a good idea to lay down some cardboard or an old cloth to protect your floor and provide a workspace for the stove door.
 Having all your tools ready means you won’t have to stop midway through to find something, ensuring the adhesive doesn’t start to set before you’re ready.

-Remove the Old Gasket and Clean the Channel
+Step 2: Remove the Old Gasket and Clean the Channel

 First, carefully remove the stove door and set it on your protected work surface.
 Use your putty knife or screwdriver to pry up an end of the old gasket and pull it out of the channel.
 It might come out in one piece or in several crumbly sections.
 Once it’s out, the most important step is to thoroughly clean the channel.
 Use a wire brush to scrub away every bit of old cement and gasket residue.
 A clean channel is essential for the new adhesive to bond properly and create an airtight seal.
 Take your time here—any leftover debris can compromise the new seal.

-Apply Cement and Set the New Gasket
+Step 3: Apply Cement and Fit the New Gasket

 With a clean and dry channel, you’re ready for the new gasket.
 Apply a thin, continuous bead of gasket cement directly into the channel.
 You don't need to overdo it; just a consistent line will work perfectly.
 Starting at the center top or bottom of the door, gently press the new gasket into the cement.
 Work your way around the door, being careful not to stretch the rope as you go.
 When you get back to where you started, cut the gasket for a clean, flush fit.
 Close the door and latch it to press the gasket into place, then follow the cement manufacturer’s instructions for curing time before lighting a fire.